Creative Commons (CC) Logo PNG

 Meaning and History

 This structure was initiated by Lawrence Lessig, Eric Eldred, and Hal Abelson.
 The Center for the Public Domain directly supported them.
 But the actual fork of the service that is now known was created by a different team.
 The first batch of copyright licenses appeared at the end of 2002.
-Then the Open Content Project, a 1998 David A. Wiley startup, announced the new CC service as its successor and named Wiley it’s head.
+Then, in 1998, the Open Content Project, a David A. Wiley startup, announced the new CC service as its successor and named Wiley its head.

-The key task of the organization is to overcome the monopoly on any creative content so that it is available to people and not concentrated only on the one hand for the purpose of profit.
-Therefore, the network has gained immense popularity in the world.
+The key task of the organization is to overcome the monopoly over creative content so that it is available to people rather than concentrated in the hands of a few for profit.
+Therefore, the network has gained immense popularity worldwide.
 She herself licenses the works and distributes them for free, removing restrictions.
 This is primarily about music, books, web content, and movies.
-In mid-2020, the company released an expanded strategy outline in which it said it would continue to focus on advocacy, innovation, and capacity building.
+In mid-2020, the company released an expanded strategy outline stating that it would continue to focus on advocacy, innovation, and capacity building.

 In this way, CC highlights the rethinking of the accessibility of works of art in the information age.
-As a result, her mark in recent years can be seen on most institutions, magazines, albums, and other things.
+As a result, her mark has appeared in recent years on most institutions, magazines, albums, and other media.
 But authorship must be indicated.

 A public domain sign consists of two parts that serve a specific purpose.
 On the left, on a white background, is the abbreviation “CC” surrounded by a black ring.
 Capital letters, bold, chopped.
 They represent an alternative symbol of copyright, outwardly resembling it.
 The difference between them is only in the double “C,” formed from the phrase “Creative Commons.”

-Next to the right is the expanded name of the network.
+Next to the right is the network’s expanded name.
 It is in lowercase.
-All letters are grotesque, wide, black, which indicates the project’s seriousness because, in this case, nothing distracts attention from the information product.
+All letters are grotesque, wide, and black, which indicates the project’s seriousness because, in this case, nothing distracts attention from the information product.
 The inscription occupies two lines aligned to the left.

 Font and Colors

 The symbolism of the world service, which provides public access to creative works, is simple and unpretentious.
-This is done to emphasize the seriousness and weighty significance of the project and provide a visual resemblance to the copyright sign.
+This is done to emphasize the project’s seriousness and significance and to provide a visual resemblance to the copyright sign.

 The typeface of the Akzidenz Grotesk family, which appeared in 1898, was chosen for the logo.
 This is an elegant and strict font.
 Its alternative is CC Accidenz Commons.

-The official palette is monochrome and includes the classic combination of black (inscriptions and signs) with white (background).
-But according to the CC branding guide, the current colorway also consists of Tomato #ed592f, Gold #efbe00, Forest Green #04a635, Dark Slate Blue #3c5c99, Dark Slate Gray #333333, Orange #fb7729 and Dark Turquoise #05b5da.
+The official palette is monochrome, with the classic combination of black (inscriptions and signs) and white (background).
+But according to the CC branding guide, the current colorway also consists of Tomato #ed592f, Gold #efbe00, Forest Green #04a635, Dark Slate Blue #3c5c99, Dark Slate Gray #333333, Orange #fb7729, and Dark Turquoise #05b5da.